hometopo

 50 X 70 cm, 1993.

-ON LINE COURSE OF ENCAUSTICS.
+ONLINE COURSE OF ENCAUSTICS.

 Small part of the painting techniques DVD.